patricklinpl/Funtime-Bistro/README.md

 ## Steps to get this running on your system (Linux/MacOSX)

-Make sure you have php version >=7.0.0 and composer version >=1.1.0

-Clone this repo
+Make sure you have php version >=7.0.0 and composer version >=1.1.0 Please use this link to get composer https://getcomposer.org/download/ Clone this repo

 In the root folder, run 'composer update'.
 This will install project dependencies.